Georgia Home Insurance: Average Costs & Coverage Guide 2026

 Company Highlights

-Progressive stands out as the most affordable option, averaging $2,061 annually — roughly $800 less than the statewide average.
-It's ideal for cost-focused homeowners who also want easy-to-qualify-for discounts.
+Progressive stands out as one of the most affordable major-brand options, averaging $2,061 annually according to LendingTree, roughly $800 less than the statewide average in some datasets.
+It is ideal for cost-focused homeowners who want easy-to-qualify discounts and appreciate digital-first service.

-USAA remains the top pick for military members and veterans, consistently earning top marks for customer service and claims handling.
+USAA remains the top pick for military members and veterans, with average premiums as low as $1,394 to $1,930/year.
+It consistently earns top marks for customer service and claims handling.

 Pros